Sevendays-Digital/filament-page-builder/README.md

 Please not that this is a pre-production package, there are many things potentially still bugged and it may not work together with some other packages (like translations).

+Methods and flow may still change before a first release, so if you use it, keep in mind that a composer update may break it.

 If you encounter issues, please provide a pull request.

 ## Installation